mh-cbon/httper/README.md

 }

 // DeleteByID invoke *JSONController.DeleteByID using the request body as a json payload.
-// Decodes reqBody as json to invoke *Controller.DeleteByID.
+// DeleteByID Decodes reqBody as json to invoke *Controller.DeleteByID.
 // Other parameters are passed straight
 // DeleteByID ...
 func (t *HTTPController) DeleteByID(w http.ResponseWriter, r *http.Request) {